aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 * `phone`: Allow signing in using the phone number that is associated with the account.
 * `preferredUsername`: Allow signing in with an alternate user name that the user can change at any time.
 However, this is not available if the `username` option is not chosen.
-* `caseSensitive`: When false, allow signing in without checking the capitalization of the alias.
-Default is true.

 The following code sets up a user pool so that the user can sign in with either their username or their email address -